Subscribe Advertise with us Premier Club

 Restaurant - Chinese

-Cantonese and contemporary, with a relaxed feel and lots of reds and golds tucked away downstairs in otherwise bustling Chinatown, Little Yang Sing is also dim sum-tastic and has plenty more besides, including much for the plant-based palate along with a proper wine list.
+Cantonese and contemporary, Little Yang Sing has a relaxed feel in otherwise bustling Chinatown.
+It’s popular for its dim sum, and offers much for the plant-based palate along with a proper wine list. .

 More details